-Nature-Based Solutions (NBS) as Policy and Spatial Planning Measures to Mitigate the Impacts of Climate Change with a Special Focus on Blue and Green Infrastructure
+Nature Based Solutions (NBS) as Policy and Spatial Planning Measures to Mitigate the Impacts of Disasters and Climate Change with a Special Focus on Nature (Blue and Green Infrastructure)

 M-GEO